SuperClaudioo/DaVinci-Resolve-Auto-Clip-Color/README.md

 ## Included Scripts

-* **AutoClipColor - All Bins.py**: Scans your entire Media Pool from the root folder down and applies colors to every matching clip[cite: 3].
+* **AutoClipColor - All Bins.py**: Scans your entire Media Pool from the root folder down and applies colors to every matching clip.
-* **AutoClipColor - Selected Bin.py**: Targets only the currently open bin within the Media Pool[cite: 1].
+* **AutoClipColor - Selected Bin.py**: Targets only the currently open bin within the Media Pool.
-* **AutoClipColor - Timeline Only.py**: Scans your currently active timeline and applies colors directly to the items placed on your video tracks[cite: 2].
+* **AutoClipColor - Timeline Only.py**: Scans your currently active timeline and applies colors directly to the items placed on your video tracks.

 ## Requirements
 * DaVinci Resolve Studio (The free version does not support external Python scripting).